/

 Advisories

-Chainguard Image for azuredisk-csi-fips
+Chainguard Container for azuredisk-csi-fips

 The Azure Disk CSI driver enables the provisioning and management of Azure Disks through Kubernetes.This driver provides an interface for attaching, detaching, and managing persistent disks on Azure, helping applications achieve durable and high-performing storage.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/azuredisk-csi-fips:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Example Usage with Chainguard Image